mgnsk/bing-userstyle-links/README.md

+## Update
+Does not work reliably.
+Bing treats links to the same result from different searches as different results.

 ## Bing userstyle for links

 The Bing search engine has a usability issue that stems from broken presentational hints on links.
 All links are colored as purple,